hodgef/apiker/README.md

 </div>

-# 📦 Install & Use
+## 📦 Installation & Usage

-With Apiker, you can create an API in only 3 lines of code:
+With Apiker, you can create an API in only 3 lines of code
 ```js
 import { apiker, res } from "apiker";
 const routes = { "/users/:id/hello": () => res("Hello World!") };